medalhas/MyRaffle/README.md

 - 📱 **Responsive Design**: Works perfectly on desktop and mobile devices
 - 🔄 **Easy Reset**: Quick reset functionality to run multiple raffles
 - 📅 **Timestamp**: ISO formatted timestamps for each raffle result
+- 🏗️ **Clean Architecture**: Modular component structure with separation of concerns
+- 🔒 **Type Safety**: Full TypeScript support with proper interfaces and type definitions
+- ♻️ **Reusable Components**: Well-structured components that can be easily extended

 ## 🚀 Getting Started